TomoyukiAota/electron-directory-treeview/README.md

-# Photo Location Map
+# Photo Location Map (Old)

-Display the locations where your photos are taken in Google Maps.
+Display the locations where your photos are taken on Google Maps.

+[Photo Location Map](https://github.com/TomoyukiAota/photo-location-map) will be the replacement of this work.
+This work is to see the feasibility of application functionalities, which is already done.

 ## How To Run